Tips on Effective Social Work in a Virtual Environment

 Working effectively as a virtual social worker requires a few additional strategies and skill sets than working face-to-face with clients as a social worker.
 In order to succeed in this unique, technologically assisted environment, prospective remote workers should consider the following tips on best practices in telehealth or telemental health.

 Create a Welcoming, Professional Environment

 All social workers need to use care when creating a physical environment.
 The environment should be professional and appropriate for the clients.
-While this is true in all social work settings, it’s easier to overlook when preparing for remote social work jobs.
-Here are the basic features of a professional setting for virtual meetings with clients and coworkers:
+While this is true in all social work settings and while obtaining an online MSW degree, it’s easy to overlook when preparing for online schooling or for remote social work jobs.
+Here are the basic features of a professional setting for virtual meetings with professors, clients and coworkers:

 - Professional attire: Clients expect a professional appearance, whether meeting in person or through video conferencing.
 Remote social workers must dress appropriately and wear the same attire they would for an in-person meeting.

 - Private setting: Video conferencing makes it less clear to clients whether the conversation is truly private or not.
 Remote social workers must ensure that the conversation is truly private and no one else can overhear the video call or have access to information the client sends.